Updated on May 12, 2025 by canadian immigration experts

 What is Flagpoling and Why Does it Matter?

-- Applying for a work permit
+Applying for or renewing a work permit

-- Receiving a study permit
+Receiving a study permit

-- Landing in Canada as a permanent resident
+Finalizing your landing as a permanent resident

-Who Can Flagpole for a Work Permit?
+Who Can Flagpole for a Work Permit in Canada?

 Eligibility Criteria: